itsconnorgillespie/Cyberbot/README.md

-# Virtualbot3
+# Cyberbot
-A Java Discord bot focused on providing utility for third party services such as email.
+A dynamic Java Discord bot focused on providing utility for integrating third party services like email as well as providing users with a few simple administrative commands.